University Policies

 Online Technical Support

-Students may receive technical support by emailing support@chiu.edu or calling 800-860-1543 x.
+Students may receive technical support by emailing support@chiu.edu or IT@chiu.edu calling 800-860-1543 x.
 110. The students’ email will be answered in approximately two business days.
-The Campus Director supervises the technical support.
-Students may file complaints to the Campus Director if needed.
+The Executive VP supervises the technical support.
+Students may file complaints to the Executive VP if needed.

 Online Academic Support

-The students can receive academic support by emailing tutor@chiu.edu or submit an academic support ticket at http://tcvm.freshdesk.com/.
+The students can receive academic support by emailing tutor@chiu.edu or submit an academic support ticket chiuniversity.freshdesk.com.
 Students’ emails or academic support tickets will be answered by a Teaching Assistant who holds a DVM degree and TCVM certifications within approximately two business days.
 The students can also submit questions or start a discussion on the online class discussion group with peers and the class moderator, a Teaching Assistant who holds a DVM degree and TCVM certifications.
 The President supervises the academic support.
-Students may file complaints to the Campus Director if needed.
+Students may file complaints to the Executive VP if needed.

 Online Learning Resources